The Featherz: 2016–2018 - Five-Year-Itch, Ordinary Girl? EP

-2019–present - Side projects, second album
+2019–present - Side projects

-Centric's second single with The Lurkers, Electrical Guitar, came out in January 2019 and topped the UK Vinyl Singles chart.
-Parent album Sex Crazy was released in October 2020, featuring the two A-sides recorded with Centric although "This Is Your Revolution" and other songs were rerecorded in 2019 without Centric for the release.
+Centric's second single with The Lurkers, "Electrical Guitar", came out in January 2019 and topped the UK Vinyl Singles chart.
+Parent album Sex Crazy was released in October 2020, featuring the two A-sides recorded with Centric.
 Interviewed for Vive Le Rock in 2020 to promote the album release, Centric's fellow Lurkers praised her contributions.
 Esso recalled "I asked her to join us for a few tracks or whatever, and I'm glad she did.
 I think she sounds great, it gave us a bit of a lift - she's a great singer."
 Moore concurred, "We were looking for a fresh feel at the time, so when she asked to meet Esso to talk about his book God's Lonely Men, I suggested she ask her if she like [sic] to do some vocals, she agreed and made a great job of "High Velocity" and "Electrical Guitar."
 I can't imagine anyone else singing "High Velocity."